Malachov/mypythontools/README.md

 In your IDE do bulk renaming across files and replace `SET_YOUR_NAME` with name of your app / library.

-This starter is for vue-eel applications (desktop as well as web) but also for python libraries that will be stored on Pypi.
+This starter is for vue-eel applications (desktop as well as web) but also for python libraries that will be stored on PyPi.

 **Used as a python library**